microsoft/PlanetaryComputerDataCatalog/docs/concepts/data-catalog.md

 In the diagram this is represented by the green circle 2a, which shows the Planetary Computer generating COGs and storing them in the `goeseuwest-cogs` storage container.

-Second, the Planetary Computer provides additional services to make working with geospatial data much easier (depicted by the green circle 2b in the diagram).
+Second, the Planetary Computer provides services to make working with geospatial data much easier (depicted by the green circle 2b in the diagram).

-To work with the raw data pushed to Azure, users need to somehow know the naming convention of each data product, and parse it to find the data they want (green diamond 1).
-With the Planetary Computer's [STAC API](../quickstarts/reading-stac.ipynb), users can search for the data using high-level concepts like date ranges, bounding boxes, and more (green diamond 2).
+To use the raw data pushed to Azure, users need to somehow know the naming convention of each data product, and parse it to find the data they want (green diamond 1).
+With the Planetary Computer's [STAC API](../quickstarts/reading-stac.ipynb), users can search the data using high-level concepts like date ranges, bounding boxes, and more (green diamond 2).
 In addition to the STAC API, the Planetary Computer provides a tile server for quickly visualizing the data on a map, which is used by our